Scenarios and Foresight

 Herefordshire Public Services

-As a content editor on the 2012 project to move all public service web content for the English county of Herefordshire to a new one-stop website, I led the transformation of a number of areas, including education and family services, teen health, and sustainability.
+As a content editor on a project to move all public service web content for the English county of Herefordshire to a new one-stop website, I led the transformation of a number of areas, including education and family services, teen health, and sustainability.
 The role involved leading meetings with council departments, liaising with designers and developers, writing copy text to Plain English specifications, and building content in a new content management system.

 “Matt was an invaluable addition to our team, able to work unsupervised and deliver superb work on time, every time.
 I would love to have Matt as a full time content editor and hope to work with him again in the future.”